Tuesday, February 27, 2024

 Egipcios Kier - 36 Initiation

 The benevolent figure in card 36, Initiation, has the body of a hippopotamus, the paws of a lion, and the tail of a crocodile; she is Taweret, the Great One.
-All three of these animals are strong and fierce.
+Each of these animals is strong and fierce.
 However, ancient Egyptians were most impressed with the female hippo’s protectiveness toward her young.
 Taweret was a popular goddess among ordinary people of ancient Egypt, who saw her as overseeing childbirth, the inundation of the Nile, and rebirth after death.

-In this image, Taweret accompanies a confident initiate, probably a woman preparing to give birth.
+In this image, Taweret accompanies a confident initiate, probably a woman pregnant for the first time.
 The initiate holds the ankh, symbolizing life, while Taweret grasps the tayet, the girdle of Isis, possibly a fabric version of the ankh.
-Initiation may signify accepting the responsibility for nurturing new life.
+Initiation in Taweret's mysteries may signify accepting the responsibility for nurturing new life.

 Symbols within the cartouche include the eighteen letter of the Hebrew alphabet, tzaddi, meaning hunter, alongside a letter of a celestial alphabet, and a snake hieroglyph symbolizing feminine energy and birth because of its resemblance to an umbilical cord.